How long do I have to have been married for to get a divorce?

 I gave up work to look after the children and don’t really have a pension, am I entitled to part of my husband’s pension?

 Yes, the factors which will be considered by the Court include both spouses’ contributions (including non-financial contributions such as looking after the home and children) and the financial disadvantage as a result of giving up work.
 The Court places equal value on financial contribution through earned income and contribution by raising the children and looking after the home.
 The Court has the power to make orders that pensions be shared in specified percentages and a pension sharing order will mean that a part of your spouse’s pension is removed from his pension and placed in a pension in your name in the same or an alternative pension scheme.

 Is a pre-nup signed legally binding?

 Currently, neither a pre-nup nor a post-nup is legally binding in a divorce court.
-They can however be influential on the Court in considering how assets should be divided so long as specific requirements have been met such as the parties having taken independent legal advice and provided full disclosure of their assets.
+They can however be highly influential on the Court in considering how assets should be divided and likely to be upheld by a divorce court so long as specific requirements have been met such as the parties having taken independent legal advice and provided full disclosure of their assets.
 Regular reviews should be built into the agreement to allow for changes of circumstances such as children being born.
 Pre-nuptial and post-nuptial agreements are more likely to be adhered to by the courts in cases where there are sufficient assets and income to meet the needs of the parties and any children.

 Will the court penalise a party for unreasonable behaviour or committing adultery?